eliorc/denzel/README.rst

 | 3.
 Monitor the performance of your deployment through `Flower UI`_
 | 4.
 Fully containerized system so it could be deployed anywhere
 |
-| Here is an example of all the code necessary to deploy the Iris classifier from the :doc:`tutorial <tutorial>`.
+| Here is an example of all the code necessary to deploy the Iris classifier from the tutorial.

 .. code-block:: python3